Cost Calculation for Produced Items: General Information

 For more information about the components that may affect the production cost (also called production cost drivers), see Production Cost Drivers: General Information.

 The system calculates the cost of a produced item based on the valuation method specified for the item on the Stock Items (IN202500) form and the costing method specified for the production order on the Production Order Maintenance (AM201500) form.
-You can read more about item costs and valuation methods in Item Costs and Valuation Methods.
+You can read more about item costs and valuation methods in Item Costs and Valuation Methods: General Information.

-In this topic, you will find information about how the system calculates production costs in Acumatica ERP Manufacturing Edition.
+In this topic, you will find information about how the system calculates production costs in MYOB Acumatica Manufacturing Edition.

 Learning Objectives